corkiejp/Corkiejp-notes-on-awesome-bluesky/morepages/bookmarksbookmarks.md

 # 📌 Bluesky Bookmarks!
 Bookmarks!

+## Anouncement
+Do you want to get notification when your favourite accounts post?
+[Click here to see addition at bottom of page](#bluenotify).

 Must be the most often requested feature to be added to Bluesky?

 As platform doesn't have this feature built in!